SWDE bills: clear, understandable and complete

 It is made up of 2 components:

-• 20 CVD, i.e. the true-cost of supply, that serves to remunerate the provision of the meter and access to the on-call service.
+• 20 x TCD (true cost of distribution): this pays for use of the meter and access to the breakdown service.

 NB: In the case of an unoccupied building, the fee remains due and is payable by the owner.

-The pricing structure is broken down into 4 consumption bands:
+The pricing structure is broken down into four consumption bands:

 The calculation is made on a pro rata basis of the different rates applicable during the customer's consumption cycle.